vsrinivas/fuchsia/tools/devshell/README.md

 device name provided there is only one device discovered.

-`get-fuchsia-device-addr` consumes `get-device-name` and returns the Fuchsia IPv6 address of the device.
+`get-fuchsia-device-addr` consumes `get-device-name` and returns the Fuchsia address of the device.
 The returned address is the "netstack address", not the "netsvc address".

+`get-device-addr-resource` is the same as `get-fuchsia-device-addr`, except that it ensures the address is correctly formatted for use by tools such as `ssh(1)`, i.e. for IPv6 addresses, the address is encased in `[]`.

+`get-device-addr-url` is the same as `get-device-addr-resource` except that it ensures that IPv6 scopes are appropriately percent-encoded.

+`fx-device-finder` invokes the `device-finder` program with the given arguments.
+It reports an error to the user and exits if the program is not present in the build output.
+Most scripts should prefer one of the aforementioned `get-*` functions to perform related operations instead, as `fx-device-finder` usage will not be `fx set-device` aware.

 The `vars.sh` script may define additional functions, however, they are considered internal and may change more often.
 Users can request additional